MarcioPimentel01/Fist-of-five/README.md

 * `express` for the web framework
 * `sequelize` for the ORM
+* `nodemon` to automatically restart the server - nmp run start:dev
 * `pg` and `pg-hstore` for PostgreSQL connection
 * `body-parser` for parsing request bodies
 * `dotenv` for environment variables